Hacker0x01/docs.hackerone.com/docs/organizations/asset-inventory.md

 ![image](./images/asset-inventory-15.png)

 Once you have uploaded the file, an Import Summary will display.
-The Import Summary covers successful asset additions, succesful asset updates, and failed asset imports.
+The Import Summary covers successful asset additions, successful asset updates, and failed asset imports.

 ### Filtering